The Elements in Wicca

 In Wicca, the Elements are broken down into five components: Air, Water, Earth, Fire and Spirit.
 The fifth Element, Spirit (sometimes referred to as Akasha), is said to represent the combination of Elements or entities such as particular deities in our lives like Goddesses and Gods.

 Each Element has a particular symbol and color.
-The pentagram above shows this relationship.
+Within Wicca, the color associations are most commonly:

 White = Spirit